Mahesh-Langote/flutter_multiple_loaders/README.md

 - **Glowing Loader**: A circle with pulsing glow effects and gradient colors
 - **Typing Loader**: A typing indicator with animated dots, commonly used in chat applications

+### Innovative Loaders
+- **DNA Helix Loader**: An animated double helix that rotates in 3D space with connecting "rungs" between the strands
+- **Morphing Shape Loader**: A shape that smoothly transitions between different geometric forms
+- **Galaxy Spiral Loader**: A spiral galaxy with stars rotating around a glowing core
+- **Particle Vortex Loader**: Mesmerizing particles flowing in a vortex pattern with customizable flow speed and colors
+- **Fractal Tree Loader**: A beautiful animated fractal tree that grows and branches organically
+- **Liquid Blob Loader**: A morphing liquid-like blob with fluid motion and realistic highlights

 All loaders feature:
 - Customizable sizes (extra small to extra large)
 - Custom colors (primary, secondary, and tertiary)